 Purple mattresses might just be most unique products in the bedding industry.
 Instead of using a foam as their top layer (like you’ll see on almost every other mattress), Purple uses a proprietary, patented gel-like material called Hyper-Elastic Polymer.

 It’s laid out in a grid format.
-You can read our full review to get all the details on Purple and Hyper-Elastic Polymer (located to the right), but the bottom line is that some people will absolutely love it (Matt on our team) and others will find it simply too odd (Kaite on our team).
+You can read our full review to get all the details on Purple and Hyper-Elastic Polymer (located to the right), but the bottom line is that some people will absolutely love it, and others will find it simply too odd.

 It’s a material that you almost have to try to fully understand, but it certainly has plenty of notable advantages, including allowing for a lot of airflow, and being supportive, yet pressure relieving at the same time.

 What makes Purple 2, 3, and 4 among our favorite mattresses, though, is that they combine Hyper-Elastic Polymer with pocketed coils, resulting in a supportive, ultra-bouncy, buoyant mattress—it’s almost a weightless experience.
 Again, it’s not for everyone, but if you think Purple sounds intriguing, there’s a good chance you’ll like the bed.

 For the longest time, Saatva was the luxury mattress available online.
 The brand was really built on the idea of providing a luxury-tier bed at an affordable price point.

 The Saatva mattress comes in three different firmness levels (Plush-Soft, Luxury-Firm, and Firm) and looks like something you’d find inside Hearst Castle.
 It’s covered in gold patches, stitches, and an off-white, organic cotton material.